 And do remember that Chinese subtitles are hardcoded into TV shows and movies for a reason — even natives sometimes struggle with parsing out words or even whole sentences!

 Read while Listening — Consider finding some audiobooks for whatever books it is that you are reading, and play them as you read — this is a great way to work on both listening and reading skills at the same time.
 Do note, however, that it’s best if this audio is from a native, not by an AI — machine learning is just not quite there yet.
-Luckily, even native recordings can often be adjusted to match your reading speed.
+Luckily, native recordings can often be adjusted to match your reading speed.

 Enjoy the content — There is nothing worse than doing something you don’t enjoy.
 Thanks to the internet, more and more Chinese media is becoming available overseas.
 Search around and we’re sure you’ll find something you enjoy!